marmelab/react-admin/docs/Community.md

 # Community

 Thousands of new react-admin applications are created every month.
-Many, many developers use react-admin on a day-to-day bais.
+[Many developers](https://github.com/marmelab/react-admin/network/dependents) use react-admin on a day-to-day basis.
 We're excited that you're a part of this large and friendly community.

 We're doing our best to keep it a convivial place where people want to hang out and help/be helped.

+## Discord

+The [React-admin Discord Server](https://discord.gg/GeZF9sqh3N) is a great place to have conversations, answer and ask questions, all about react-admin.

+<iframe src="https://discord.com/widget?id=830711057643208724&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>

 ## Support

-You can get help from various channels:
+If you're stuck with a problem in your react-admin code, you can get help from various channels:

 ### Paid Support